 Israeli and European leaders in the past days, Nuland said.

-Obama on Tuesday spoke on the telephone with Egyptian President Mohammed Morsi about ways to restore calm.
+on the telephone on Tuesday with Egyptian President Mohamed Morsi about ways to

-then arrived in Israel to meet with Israeli leaders.
-German Foreign
+Ban then arrived in Jerusalem to meet with Israeli

 means, than Israel would be a willing partner.”

-Netanyahu told Ban, “if stronger military actions proves necessary to
+But, Netanyahu told Ban, “If stronger military actions

-European Union, the United Kingdom and Germany have staunchly defended
+European Union, the United Kingdom and Germany have defended its right to

-But a number international leaders have cautioned that they would not support a ground
+leaders have cautioned that they would not support a ground

 terrorists win,” he said.